 Teaching, learning and historical enquiry is planned in line with the curriculum overview.
-Teachers are expected to use the Historical Association and Key Stage History websites for the base of their planning supplemented by other high quality resources such as the British Museum and agreed with the History leader. .
+Teachers are expected to use the Historical Association and Key Stage History websites for the base of their planning supplemented by other high quality resources such as the British Museum as agreed with the History leader.

-As evident in the overview below, at St Silas history is taught discretely over three half terms per year, however some units are double units to allow for depth and breadth of learning within that subject area.
+As evident in the long term plan below, history is taught discretely over three half terms per year, however some units are double units to allow for depth and breadth of learning within that subject area.

-In Key Stage 1, as year groups are mixed, a two-year rolling programme is used to ensure children are learning a broad and balanced curriculum.
-Their learning is based around stories linked to the history topic.
+In Key Stage 1 and Lower Key Stage 2, as year groups are mixed, a two-year rolling programme is used to ensure children are learning a broad and balanced curriculum.

 We believe educational visits help to promote learning in all aspects of history and we aim to incorporate it in all areas of the curriculum.
-In particular, children study at depth our local area allowing regular opportunities to explore the area they live and learn in.
-Our curriculum is designed so that we can make full use of historical places of interest in our local area such as Ribchester to teach about Romans.A comprehensive list of visitors, trips and visits has been built upon and shared with staff over the years alongside careful planning from staff to ensure engagement in a wide range of different experiences over their time at St Silas.
+In particular, children study our local area in depth, this allows regular opportunities to explore the area they live and learn in.
+Our curriculum is designed so that we can make full use of historical places of interest such as, Ribchester Roman Museum and the Jorvik Viking Centre in York.
+Alongside these trips, we often invite visitors into school who offer in school experiences to transport us back to the past.

 What do we teach?